North Carolina looks to rectify teacher employment issues

 However, under an education reform package rolled out Monday by Senate Republicans, North Carolina’s public school teachers would see employment tenure eliminated, but become eligible for performance bonuses.

 The public school initiatives were unveiled by Senate leader Phil Berger, who said most of the ideas should draw broad support because they are designed to make students better equipped to graduate from high school and avoid costly remedial classes at universities and community colleges.
 Berger expects lawmakers can find an additional $45 million — the package’s price tag for the fiscal year starting July 1.
 Republicans sought to aim Monday’s focus upon the “Read to Achieve” program at the front of the legislation, in which students at risk of falling behind in reading would get more intensive instruction.
 Thirty-nine percent of third-graders didn’t meet grade-level reading requirements on standardized test in the last school year, state data show.
 But Berger said he knows that some of the proposals will be controversial — the tenure elimination likely to be one of them — but believes there should be an honest debate on the state’s education policy.
 The debate on the so-called “Excellent Public Schools Act” is likely to begin in earnest when the Legislature reconvenes May 16 for its budget-adjusting session.
 “We’ve said for a long time that the policy needs to be right in order for us to expect the kinds of results the people of North Carolina and our kids deserve,” Berger, R-Rockingham, said in an interview with The Associated Press.
 Berger and two of his top lieutenants filed the legislation as he held a news conference on the effort.
 With this additional focus on the performance of teachers, there will no doubt be more discussion in regards to employment checks on school staff and how these checks are performed.
-The education of the youth of North Carolina is an important issue, and one we will be sure to keep a close watch on.]]>You May Also Like
+The education of the youth of North Carolina is an important issue, and one we will be sure to keep a close watch on.]]>

 Check out these additional posts from Mind Your Business.

-Read More Quality and Precise Results, On Time!
+Quality and Precise Results, On Time!

 Let us know about your screening needs to get a custom quote.
 We work with businesses big and small as well as the government.
 Which means we have a package of solutions for your organization as well.